timbarnes/f2/src/doc.md

 | accept        | ( b u -- b u ) | Read up to u characters, placing them in b.
 Return the number of characters actually read. |
 | emit          | ( c -- )       | Print a character, if it's in the printable range from space to 0x7F.                      |
 | flush         | ( -- )         | Force the output buffer to be flushed to the terminal.                                     |
+space | ( -- ) | Prints a single space.
+spaces | ( u -- ) | Prints u spaces.
 | .s            | ( -- )         | Print the contents of the stack.                                                           |
 | .             | ( v -- )       | Print the top of the stack as an integer.                                                  |
+u. | ( u -- ) | Print the top of the stack as an unsigned value u.r | ( u w -- ) | Print unsigned u right-justified in a field w wide.
+If w is too small, print the full number anyway .r | ( n w -- ) | Print integer n right-justified in a field w wide.
+If w is too small, print the full number anyway
 | cr            | ( -- )         | Print a newline.                                                                           |
 | s" \<string>" | ( -- )         | Print the inline string                                                                    |
 | type          | ( s -- )       | Print a string, using the top of stack as a pointer to the string.                         |
+ltype | ( s w -- ) | Print a string left justified in a field w characters wide.
+If w is too small, print the entire string anyway. rtype | ( s w -- ) | Print a string right justified in a field w characters wide.
+If w is too small, print the entire string anyway. tell | ( s u -- ) | Print the string at s, of length u ltell | ( s u w -- ) | Print a string of length u left justified in a field w characters wide.
+If w is too small, print the entire string anyway. rtell | ( s u w -- ) | Print a string of length u right justified in a field w characters wide.
+If w is too small, print the entire string anyway.
 | r/w           | ( -- )         | Set file mode to read/write, for file operations.                                          |
 | r/o           | ( -- )         | Set file mode to read only, for file operations.                                           |